MelvinTowo/MelvinTowo/README.md

 - 👋 Hi, I’m @MelvinTowo
-- 👀 I’m interested in Front-end and backend development, mobile and desktop application development and web development.
+- 🌱 I’m currently a Software Engineer focusing on Backend development, Data pipeline handling and Cloud infrastructure development.
-- 🌱 I’m currently learning Java and Java script while polishing my python skills
+- 🤖 I work heavily with Python, Terraform, SQL, Java and cloud resources from providers like AZURE and AWS.
-- 💞️ I’m looking to collaborate on websites, mobile or desktop applications and anything front end to give me more experience
+- 💞️ I’m working on building my github canvas with Projects that help me learn outside my regular focus of work.
-- 📫 How to reach me via my email melvintowo@gmail.com
+- 📫 Feel free to reach me via my email melvintowo@gmail.com

 <!---
 MelvinTowo/MelvinTowo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.